horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 to reach the headlines, and even one breach can mean an [average cost of 3.9 million USD](https://www.varonis.com/blog/data-breach-statistics/).
-With data becoming more and more of a competitive advantage, and the amount of data that is produced world-wide projected to double [from 2020 to 2023](https://www.statista.com/statistics/871513/worldwide-data-created/), the process of organizing, managing, and securing your data is more important than ever.
+With data becoming more and more of a competitive advantage, and the amount of data that is produced world-wide projected to double [from 2020 to 2023](https://www.statista.com/statistics/871513/worldwide-data-created/), the process of organizing, managing, and securing data is more important than ever.
 It's no surprise that the tools to take that data, organize it, govern it, and ensure quality and searchability are what is needed at this point.